buildingSMART/IFC4.x-IF/tests/MF01/README.md

 ### Informal criteria
 The following steps should be performed in order to corroborate that the software is working as expected:

 - Each file mades up a specialist model.
-Each model is to be loaded within one IfCFacilityPart.
+Each model is to be loaded within one IfcFacilityPart.
 - All of the models should be first converted into ifc4.3.
 - When loaded together, all the models shold be able to be federated into one.
 An export of the federated model is not required.
 - The existing building model should be independent of the other models and the location of its objects based only on its geocoordinates.